-80. Recognizes the International Criminal Court Bar Association, as an independent representative body of counsel which may be consulted by the Registrar, if appropriate, pursuant to rule 20, sub-rule 3 of the Rules of Procedure and Evidence;

-81. Invites the International Criminal Court Bar Association to report to the Assembly, through the Bureau, on its activities in advance of the nineteenth session;

-82. Notes the need to improve gender balance and equitable geographical representation on the list of counsel and thus continues to encourage applications to the list of counsel established as required under rule 21, sub-rule 2, of the Rules of Procedure and Evidence with a particular view to ensuring equitable geographical representation and gender balance, as well as legal expertise on specific issues such as violence against women or children, as appropriate;
+- 85. Notes the important work of independent representative bodies of counsel or legal associations, including any international legal association relevant to rule 20, sub-rule 3, of the Rules of Procedure and Evidence; - 86.
+Takes note of the report on the constitution and activities of the International Criminal Court Bar Association;21 - 87.
+Invites the International Criminal Court Bar Association to report to the Assembly, through the Bureau, on its activities in advance of the twenty-first session; - 88.
+Notes the need to improve gender balance and equitable geographical representation on the list of counsel and thus continues to encourage applications to the list of counsel established as required under rule 21, sub-rule 2, of the Rules of Procedure and Evidence with a particular view to ensuring equitable geographical representation and gender balance, as well as legal expertise on specific issues such as violence against women or children, as appropriate;